Mehta Fellowships

 Please contact Julia Rolnick at promysus@bu.edu with any questions about the Mehta Fellowships or PROMYS India.

-Selected Quotes from Recent Mehta Fellows
+Selected Quotes from Mehta Fellows to PROMYS

 “For anyone who wants to know the beauty of maths, let me tell you, PROMYS is the best place…The highlight of the program was surely the people; the friendships that we made here are going to be with us for the rest of our lives!”
 Sara Ahire